scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-pierre-geier.md

 ### What was your first impression?

-I really had trouble making it work, because “vc” is detecting my CPU wrong.
+I really had trouble making it work, because "vc" is detecting my CPU wrong.
 I was able to fix that by editing the qmake macro files.
 So my first impression was: this is so much slower than GIMP and MyPaint.
 Earlier Krita was just to complicated for me, it has so many layer-modes, I had no idea what to do with all those brushes and all my colours looked like mud (hello gamma corrected colour profiles)

 ### What do you love about Krita?